 - Quartz vanity tops are relatively expensive to install as compared to DIY options such as laminate, concrete and wood.
 Like other premium materials like granite and marble it could cost you anywhere around 90$ per square feet for installation.

 - Quartz vanity bathroom tops cannot take extreme heat and will easily crack if subjected to a sudden change in temperature or sustained heat.

-When it comes to actual installation, the fabricator directly lays the quartz slab on top of the vanity cabinet without the need to place a plywood underlay.
-A silicon based adhesive is used to bind it to the surface while any spaces between the slabs are filled using epoxy resin of a matching color.
+When it comes to actual installation, the fabricator directly lays the quartz slab on top of the vanity cabinet without the need to place a plywood underlay. using silicon based adhesive to bind it to the surface while any spaces between the slabs are filled using epoxy resin of a matching color.